Fact sheet: Capping—sediments

 Applications to sites in northern regions

-Remediation may require the placement of restrictions or limitations on the human consumption of native organisms when contaminated sediment is present.
-Because local communities may rely on aquatic animals (such as seals and whales) and fish as important sources of food, these restrictions may have a significant impact on communities.
+• The technology may require the placement of restrictions or limitations on the human consumption of native organisms when contaminated sediments are present.
+Because local people may rely on aquatic species as important food sources, these restrictions may significantly impact communities.

-Shallow coastal areas in northern environments are also commonly affected by ice scouring from icebergs and sea ice, which is a limitation for the feasibility of capping.
-The effects of climate change are of particular relevance for long-term management of caps in northern sites, as design conditions may be altered, affecting the life of the cap.
+• Shallow coastal areas in northern environments are also commonly affected by ice scouring from icebergs and sea ice, which is a limitation for the feasibility of capping.
+The effects of climate change are of relevance for long-term management of caps in northern sites, as design conditions may be altered, affecting the lifespan of the capping.

 Treatment type